-Food & Catering
+Food and Catering

 Policy and Goals:

-As outlined in King County’s Local Food Initiative,
+From King County's Local Food Initiative

 Best Practices